Let's See Action: Charts and releases

 The single was released in the UK on 15 October 1971.
-It reached #16 in the charts.
-"Let's See Action" was also released as a single in several other countries, but not in the U.S., where it remained unreleased until its inclusion on the Hooligans compilation album in 1981.
+It reached No. 16 on the UK singles chart.
+"Let's See Action" was also released as a single in several other countries, but not in the US, where it remained unreleased until its inclusion on the double compilation album Hooligans (1981).

-"Let's See Action" was also remixed by Jon Astley and Andy Macpherson for the 30 Years of Maximum R&B box set in 1994.
-"When I Was a Boy" was released on CD on Polydor's Rarities 1966–1972 Vol. 1 & 2, and MCA's Who's Missing.
-"Let's See Action" has since been included on the compilations My Generation: The Very Best of The Who and The Who Hits 50!.
+"Let's See Action" was also remixed by Jon Astley and Andy Macpherson for the Thirty Years of Maximum R&B box set in 1994.
+"When I Was a Boy" was released on CD on Polydor's Rarities Volume I & Volume II (1983), and MCA's Who's Missing (1985).
+"Let's See Action" has since been included on the compilation albums My Generation: The Very Best of The Who (1996) and The Who Hits 50!
+(2014).
 A 5:11-length "unedited original mix" appears on the fifth disc of the Who's Next: Life House Super Deluxe edition released in 2023.

 Live performances

 "Let's See Action" was performed at the Royal Albert Hall in 2000 with Eddie Vedder sharing lead vocals with Roger Daltrey.
-This performance later appeared on the live album Live at the Royal Albert Hall.
+This performance later appeared on the live album Live at the Royal Albert Hall (2003).